maartyman/loama/loama/README.md

 ```

-## How to test this project
+## How to execute automated tests for this project

+> [!NOTE]
+> These test are not 100% reproducible, so for the time being they are not in github ci.
+See also `loama/.github/workflows/playwright.yml.disabled` (mind the "disabled" in the filename).

 - First do a full build of the repo
   - Open a terminal in the root of this repo
   - Run `yarn` to install all dependencies
   - Run `yarn build` to build all dependencies
-- Make sure your are in the `loama` subdirectory
+- Make sure you are in the `loama` subdirectory
 - Run `yarn playwright install --with-deps` to install the headless browsers + system dependencies
 - Now you are ready to run the test suite `yarn test`, this will spin-up a preview server on port 4173 & a CSS on port 8080.
 Make sure nothing else is running on these ports as playwright will otherwise think those services are the services it tries to start